telerik/maui-docs/knowledge-base/styling-filtering-ui-distinct-values-datagrid-maui.md

 ---
 title: Styling the Filtering UI with Distinct Values - DataGrid for MAUI
-description: Learn how to style the Filtering UI in the DataGrid for MAUI by changing the color of the are with the checkboxes.
+description: Learn how to style the Filtering UI in the DataGrid for MAUI by changing the color of the area with the checkboxes.
 type: how-to
 page_title: Styling the Filtering UI with Distinct Values - DataGrid for MAUI
 slug: styling-filtering-ui-distinct-values-datagrid-maui